currymike123/CS1/week12/week12_arrayList.md

 ```

 These different types are actually classes.
 You can tell be the capital letter.
 To be more specific they are <b>wrappers classes</b> for the primitive types.

-An `ArrayList` can only store objects.
-You cannot store primitive types in an `ArrayList`.
-You must use the wrapper classes.

 ---